Skip to content

 Actives

-Performance ingredients like AHAs, BHAs, niacinamide, and vitamin C that provide targeted skin benefits beyond basic moisturizing.
+Performance ingredients like vitamin C or niacinamide that provide targeted skin benefits.

 pH Adjusters

-Acids and bases (like citric acid and sodium hydroxide) used to bring a formula's pH into the correct range for skin safety and ingredient stability.
+Acids and bases used to bring a formula's pH into the correct range.

-• Use the INCI name from each ingredient page when creating your product labels — it's required for cosmetic labeling compliance.
+• Use the official INCI name on your product labels for regulatory compliance.

-• Look for the 🌿 naturally derived indicator if you're formulating natural or clean beauty products.
+• Look for the 🌿 icon if you are building a natural or clean beauty brand.

-• Use the Calculator filter to quickly find ingredients that are already set up in your preferred SoapMath calculator.
+• Use filters to quickly find ingredients compatible with your preferred calculator.

 Frequently Asked Questions